SciML/ModelingToolkit.jl/docs/src/basics/FAQ.md

 For statements that are in the `if then else` form, use `IfElse.ifelse` from the [IfElse.jl](https://github.com/SciML/IfElse.jl) package to represent the code in a functional form.
 For handling direct `if` statements, you can use equivalent boolean mathematical expressions.
-For example `if x > 0 ...` can be implementated as just `(x > 0) * `, where if `x <= 0` then the boolean will evaluate to `0` and thus the term will be excluded from the model.
+For example `if x > 0 ...` can be implemented as just `(x > 0) * `, where if `x <= 0` then the boolean will evaluate to `0` and thus the term will be excluded from the model.